Jerjian/payment-reconciliation-module/README.md

 5.  **Statement Updates (`FinancialStatement` table):**
     - When a `Payment` is created, updated, or deleted, the backend automatically recalculates the relevant monthly totals (revenue, patient payments, outstanding balance) for the month the payment occurred in.
     - It then _updates_ the corresponding record in the `financial_statements` table for that specific month (StartDate/EndDate).
 This ensures the stored financial statement reflects the impact of payments.
+    - **Additionally:** The system also recalculates and updates the stored `FinancialStatement` records for **all subsequent months** within the same transaction to ensure the `OutstandingBalance` and other aggregates reflect the change chronologically.

 ## Setup Instructions